ashvardanian/SimSIMD/README.md

 }
 ```

+Binary similarity functions are available only for `u8` types.

+### Half-Precision Floating-Point Numbers

 Rust has no native support for half-precision floating-point numbers, but SimSIMD provides a `f16` type.
 It has no functionality - it is a `transparent` wrapper around `u16` and can be used with `half` or any other half-precision library.